christophhart/hise_documentation/working-with-hise/project-management/user-presets/Readme.md

 - **Main Interface**  The Script Processor that you use for creating the main interface.
 By adding controls to this interface, you are building up a data model that is used for the User preset system.

-- **Restorable UI control**  You'll certainly want to (re-)store some UI Components with a User Preset, while excluding others from the UserPreset system (Navigation buttons, page handlers and buttons that load other user presets).
+- **Restorable UI control**  You'll certainly want to (re-)store some UI Components with a User Preset, while excluding other components from the UserPreset system (Navigation buttons, page handlers and buttons that load other user presets).
 You can do this with setting the `saveInPreset` property of each [Plugin Component](/ui-components/plugin-components) to enabled or disabled.

 - **Interface values**  The current value of the UI Component.
 Behind the scenes this value is a `var` variable with its Data type depending on the kind of UI Component you use (Sliders will use a double precision floating point value, Buttons a boolean value and Comboboxes an integer number for the selected index starting with 1).
 Since it's a `var`, it can even hold objects and arrays which is a backdoor for implementing a custom user preset system if you are not satisfied with the possibilities of HISE [Presetbrowser](/ui-components/floating-tiles/plugin/presetbrowser).